 After the plethora of holiday parties, dinners, sweets and treats, the new year offers a chance to start over with a clean slate.

-Meatless Monday (or even better–meatless many days).
 The research is pretty overwhelming that eating meat is bad for the environment and your health.
 Remember that your cells are created and fueled by the food that you give them so your health depends on what kind of nutrition you put in your body.
-Today, there’s a plethora of vegetarian/vegan cookbooks and websites/blog if you prefer paper free options.
-My favorite blog is www.ohsheglows.com for delicious vegan dishes.
+Today, there’s a plethora of vegetarian/vegan cookbooks and websites/blogs if you prefer paper free options.
+My favorite blog is Oh She Glows for delicious vegan dishes.

 Sabina Gempel, DPT, PT, PMA-CPT